Q: I don’t know what’s already been developed. Are there examples of current IS publicly available tools, resources, and products?

 A: We encourage applicants to use the 2022 CCIS Meeting Summary Report, action group priorities, and current public goods, as well as other resources to understand what IS work has already been accomplished.
 Joining the action groups via SLACK is an additional avenue for understanding what has been or what is currently under development.
 To join the action group SLACK channels, email firstname.lastname@example.org.

 Q: I am interested in developing tools, resources, and products in Spanish.
 Can I still apply?

 A: Publicly available tools, resources, and products can be produced in English, as well as other languages.
-The tools, resources, and products are required to be available for public use.

 Q: I am interested in publishing a book or writing a scientific journal article.
 Would these tools, resources, and products be acceptable?